intelligentplant/AppStoreConnect.Adapters/README.md

 # Intelligent Plant App Store Connect Adapters

 Intelligent Plant's [Industrial App Store](https://appstore.intelligentplant.com) securely connects your industrial plant historian and alarm & event systems to apps using [App Store Connect](https://appstore.intelligentplant.com/Welcome/AppProfile?appId=a73c453df5f447a6aa8a08d2019037a5).
 App Store Connect comes with built-in drivers for many 3rd party systems (including OSIsoft PI and Asset Framework, OPC DA/HDA/AE, and more).
-App Store Connect can also integrate with 3rd party systems using App Store Connect Adapters, and query them as if they were e.g. industrial plant historians.
+App Store Connect can also integrate with 3rd party systems using an adapter.

+An adapter is a component that exposes real-time process data and/or alarm & event data to App Store Connect.
+This data can then be used by apps such as [Gestalt Trend](https://appstore.intelligentplant.com/Home/AppProfile?appId=3fbd54df59964243aa9cf4b3f04823f6) and [Alarm Analysis](https://appstore.intelligentplant.com/Home/AppProfile?appId=d2322b59ff334c97b49760e40000d28e).

 An ASP.NET Core application is used to host and run one or more adapters, which App Store Connect can then query via an HTTP-based API.

-The repository contains the following projects:
+This repository contains the following projects:

 * `DataCore.Adapter` ([source](/src/DataCore.Adapter)) - a .NET Standard 2.0 library that contains interfaces and data transfer object definitions used by adapters.
 * `DataCore.Adapter.AspNetCore` ([source](/src/DataCore.Adapter.AspNetCore)) - a .NET Core library containing API controllers, and concrete implementations of various types to provide integration with ASP.NET Core 2.2 applications.
-* `DataCore.Adapter.AspNetCoreExample` ([source](/src/DataCore.AspNetCoreExample)) - an ASP.NET Core 2.2 web application that hosts an in-memory data source that uses a looping data set to serve up sensor-like data.
+* `DataCore.Adapter.AspNetCoreExample` ([source](/src/DataCore.AspNetCoreExample)) - an example ASP.NET Core 2.2 web application that hosts an in-memory data source that uses a looping data set to serve up sensor-like data.

 # ASP.NET Core Quick Start